nosana-ci/docs.nosana.com/docs/inference/confidential.md

 - Keep your job definitions off IPFS (public storage).
 - Use secure, private methods to share job definitions directly between you (the client) and Nosana Hosts.

-Confidential jobs leverage encrypted peer-to-peer connections, allowing sensitive input and output data to remain protected throughout the execution process.
+Confidential jobs leverage secure peer-to-peer connections, allowing sensitive input and output data to remain protected throughout the execution process.

 ## How Confidential Jobs Work